 Your teaching philosophy, expectations and guidelines, teaching strategies, and time management could all be considered part of classroom management.
 In general, you can think of classroom management as your ability to facilitate teaching and learning within the context of classroom teaching.

-Please see our playlist of brief videos addressing classroom management:
+Please see the following three brief videos addressing key topics of classroom management:

 How do I develop goals for classroom management?